 - Allows changes to be made to the invention which is important for technology still under development (requires “follow-up” provisional patent filing or capturing changes at complete patent stage)

 - May use wording “Provisional Patent Application filed” for marketing and deterring competitors

-After your Provisional Patent Application is filed?
+After your Application is Filed?

 What is needed for a Provisional Patent Application?

-Keep quiet about your invention
+Keep quiet about your Invention

 Remember to keep quiet about your invention and don’t disclose the invention to anyone before your application is filed.